greg-raven/Uncommon-Sense/_posts/2022-02-18-free-speech-in-peace-and-in-war.md

 ---
-title: 'Free speech in peace and in war'
+title: "Free speech in peace and in war"
 layout: post
 categories:
 - speech